GameProgram777/KKCardsClassifier/README.md

 # KKCardsClassifier

 A classification tool for Koikatsu cards that organizes files based on their type and additional metadata (e.g., timeline presence, animation type).
-This tool features a GUI for easy folder selection and classification and leverages the same detection methods used in the [Timeline Detector](https://github.com/GameProgram777/KKTimelineDetector).
+This tool features a GUI for easy folder selection and classification and leverages the same detection methods used in the [KK Timeline Detector](https://github.com/GameProgram777/KKTimelineDetector).

 ## Features